 Another food rich in potassium, magnesium, and Vitamin B6, chia seeds contain nutrients that soothe the digestive system.
 Chia seeds are also extremely high in both dietary fiber and prebiotics, which means they’ll also promote regularity and support overall gut health.

 Including cilantro with foods known to cause gas and bloating— like grains and legumes— can significantly reduce discomfort.
 These herbs have carminative effects that soothe the GI tract and help maintain healthy digestive health.

-Ginger’s natural anti-inflammatory properties help fight inflammation throughout the body, including the digestive tract.
+Ginger has natural anti-inflammatory properties that help fight inflammation throughout the body, including the digestive tract.
 This helps food move through more smoothly, preventing it from producing toxins that are harmful to health.

 Lemons have natural diuretic and laxative properties that help support digestive health.
 This fruit is also a rich source of Vitamin C, which helps maintain healthy digestive tissue and supports immune functioning.
 Adding lemon to warm water enhances its effects and helps get the GI system moving along.